diggsweden/open-source-project-template/README.md

 - Add corresponding template versions for GitLab of the GitHub-specific templates
 - Add a few graphical items to lighten up the text in the README and so on
 - Your suggestions

 ---

+## Project background

+The project originated at Digg, when Digg needed a practical companion to their [Open Source Guidelines (see references)](#credits-and-references) for releasing Open Source projects.
+The intent was, in particular, to fill a practical role of Appendix B _Software documentation_ in the mentioned guidelines.

+The initial material was created in Digg's internal Open Source Guild, (an informal group of different interests in the organisation) who reveiwed and proposed the base material.

+Seeing it could be of wider usage, we aimed to make it as general we could.
+There were already quite a few variants of these template projects out there, which we used for inspiration.

+---